IBM/data-governance-mask-sensitive-data/CPD.md

 Please ensure that options to install  DB2, Watson Knowledge Studio and Watson Query are selected.
 After configuring all the pre-requisite details, click `Install`.

 ![install](images/install.png)

+For more details on the installation process refer this [link](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=installing).